Kagamiin/ssdpcm/README.md

 Normally, those codewords could simply be represented as 3-bit numbers.
 However, for the sake of decoding efficiency on ancient hardware, a different approach is taken to maintain inter-byte alignment:

 Those codewords are arranged into groups of 8.
 Within each group, the 8 codewords are further subdivided into 4 groups of 2 codewords, that are range coded together into a 6-bit value that can range from 0 to 63.
+The same range coding method used above for ss1.6 is used here, where codewords must be extracted in reverse order if using standard range code extraction.

 The 4 subgroups are then efficiently packed together into 3 bytes of data in the following manner: the 6-bit values of the first 3 subgroups are first left-shifted by 2 bits.
 Then for each of those, a group of two bits from the last subgroup, from the least significant to the most significant, is inserted into the least 2 significant bit slots, without swapping the order of the two bits.